sdjugum/TestGit/README.md

 TestGit
 =======

-Just to practice Git in Eclipse
+Just to practice Git in Eclipse.
+Testing staging!